spack/spack/MODEL-NOTES.md

     loc = self.get_location(die)
 ```

-This (I think) is done fairly reasonably - I was hitting an error where an
+Getting the die type (I think) is done fairly reasonably - I was hitting an error where an
 address was outside of a CU unit, but I read that I just need to add the CU offset
 (and then I get an answer).